g-leech/argmin-gravitas/_includes/opinions/triv.md

 <br>

 <li>
-	Japanese animation is, on average, better than Western animation - visually, musically, and thematically.
-(It has worse depths of idiocy, perversion, and repetition, but it is easy to avoid these once you learn the symptoms.)
+	The top decile of Japanese animation is better than the top decile of Western animation - visually, musically, and thematically.
+(It has worse average idiocy, perversion, and repetition, but it is easy to avoid these once you learn the symptoms.)
+This is true even though it is much less well-animated!
     <br>(<i>Confidence</i>: 80%)
 </li>
 <br>